|Best Overall||Bradley Professional P10||SEE IT||

 With a fully-insulated stainless steel body, four cooking racks, dual temperature probes, and a fully digital PID control system, Bradley’s new P10 is both easy to use for the beginner and advanced enough to keep an experienced or commercial smoke master happy.
 During the test, temperature levels remained steady throughout cook times and only varied a few degrees above or below the preset level.
 Cleanup simply required emptying the burned Bisquettes and wiping down the drip tray.

 I’ve used one of the original-style Bradley smokers for several years now with great results.
 But the new P10 adds a ton of versatility to the design with better control options like the ability to add smoke without heat and heat without smoke, and you can even control the amount of smoke you want to use.
 The fully-insulated body holds steadier temperatures throughout the cook time better than the original.
 It also regains the set temperature faster after you open the door.
-Bradley Smokers only burn each Bisquette for 20 minutes.
+Bradley Smokers are one of the best electric smokers because each Bisquette only burns for 20 minutes.
 They claim the short burn time leads to cleaner smoke with less of a bitter flavor that sometimes results when wood fuel burns completely.
 I have to agree.
 The smoke flavor from the Bradley smoker tasted cleaner than other smokers in the test, with less bitter or acrid aftertaste.

 Best Wood Chip: Masterbuilt 30-inch Digital Electric Smoker with Window

 - Adjustable air dampers